 When current transformers can be accommodated within the circuit breaker, they can in most cases be accommodated on both sides of the circuit breaker and the allocation of the current transformers should give the desired overlapping of protective zones.

-With some designs of circuit breaker the current transformer accommodation may be on one side only and it may be necessary to consider the implications of the circuit breaker position in the substation before deciding on the electrical location of the current transformers.
+With some designs of a circuit breaker, the current transformer accommodation may be on one side only and it may be necessary to consider the implications of the circuit breaker position in the substation before deciding on the electrical location of the current transformers.

 Often it may be possible to accommodate current transformers on the power transformer bushings or on through wall bushings.
 When this is done it is usually for economic reasons to save the cost of, and space for, separately mounted current transformers.